maikewu/forms/docs/fields/25-prefill-rules.md

 | [customProperty](#Custom-Properties) |  | One of the specific custom asset properties
 | `assignedUserId`  | Optional |  The ID of the user, who is assigned to the new form instance

+Some Work Order derived values first need be mapped to a real readable value, especially values from a custom property Multi Select.
+The following examples will illustrate the mapping process:

 ---
  ## Work Order View
 If you create a new forms instance from a work order, the following data is provided: